How to Delegate Effectively When You’re Scaling Your Business

 This is not a walk in the park, especially for perfectionists.
 Rather than taking control back, take on the leadership role and coach them up to meet your expectations.

 Investing in people takes a little time before you see the return.
 After giving it some time, if they’re still not meeting your set expectations, they may not be the right fit.
-But that doesn’t mean you should to give up on delegating or outsourcing altogether.
+But that doesn’t mean you should give up on delegating or outsourcing altogether.

-Give people space to do what they’re experts in and shift your role from the one implementing everything to the one leading.
+Knowing how to delegate effectively means giving people space to do what they’re experts in and shift your role from the one implementing everything to the one leading.
 If you’re struggling to let go, I encourage you to step up into your role as a LEADER.